-Postponed Fight: If a contest is postponed and rescheduled to take place within 48 hours of the original start time, your bet on that contest will stand unless cancelled by mutual consent.
+For confirmed fights if a contest is postponed and rescheduled to take place within 48 hours of the original start time, your bet on that contest will stand.
 If the contest does not take place within 48 hours, your bet will be void.
 If a rescheduled fight takes place in a country different from the original country, all bets will be void.
 If a fight is rescheduled and takes place on a different venue but in the same country, all bets are valid.

 The result at the end of the contest is final.
 This includes any recounts of the judges' scorecards.
 For betting purposes, any contest declared a 'technical draw' will result in the contest being deemed a draw.
 Any subsequent changes made by governing bodies will not count for betting purposes.
 If a fight ends in a draw and no odds have been offered for this option, all bets will be void.